-- the Amendment, excess lines insurers obtaining eligibility in New York on or after January 1, 2011 must maintain surplus to policyholders of at least \$45,000,000, instead of \$15,000,000.
-Excess lines insurers that obtained eligibility in New York prior to January 1, 2011 will be required to increase the amount of surplus to policyholders from \$15,000,000 to \$45,000,000 incrementally over the next few years.
-Specifically, excess lines insurers that became eligible in New York prior to January 1, 2011 must maintain surplus to policyholders of at least \$25,000,000 by July 1, 2011, \$35,000,000 by January 1, 2012 and \$45,000,000 by January 1, 2013. - The Amendment also provides for an automatic \$1,000,000 increase to the minimum amount of surplus to policyholders for all eligible excess line beginning on January 1, 2016 and every three years thereafter. - 13.
+- maintain the minimum capital and surplus requirement promulgated by the NAIC.
+The foregoing regulation also provides as of January 1, 2016, and every three years thereafter, the minimum surplus to policyholders requirements shall increase by \$1 million.
+As such, as of January 1, 2022, New York has a \$48 million capital and surplus requirement applicable to U.S. excess line insurers. - 13.
 On April 21, 2011, the NYDFS issued a proposed draft 13th Amendment to Regulation 41 for public comment.
 The proposed Amendment expands the types of risks to be added to the so-called "export list."
 Some of the proposed risks to be included on the New York export list include Builders Risk insurance, Elevator Service and Maintenance Contractors Liability and Property Damage, Excess Professional/Errors & Omissions Liability All Classes, Excess Salary Protection (Disability) Insurance, Large Law Firm Lawyers' Professional Liability Insurance and Primary and/or Excess "Liability" Insurance for vacant or unoccupied buildings. - 14.
 On July 22, 2011, the NYDFS issued the 14th Amendment to Regulation 41 and Circular Letter No 9 (2011) which addresses the allocation issue when a risk has exposures both in the U.S. and outside of the U.S. The state has now indicated that only that portion in the U.S. shall be taxed by NY.
 The amendment also changed the trust fund requirements.
 The trust fund was previously a condition of eligibility but it is now a substitute for pre-answer collateral.
-The NRRA prohibited eligibility requirements imposed by a state outside of capital and surplus requirements and the requirement that the insurer be in good standing in its home state. - The New York State Department of Taxation and Finance issued a technical memorandum regarding changes to NY Tax Law Article 33-A. These changes were necessitated in order to conform to the requirements of the Nonadmitted and Reinsurance Reform Act (NRRA) for independently procured insurance.
-The memorandum advises that for taxable insurance contracts independently procured from an unauthorized insurer with an effective date on or before July 21, 2011, tax payers should use form CT-33-D(4/11) and for taxable insurance contracts independently procured from an unauthorized insurer with an effective date on or after July 21, 2011, taxpayers should use form, CT-33-D(7/11).
-The fundamental difference in these forms is that transactions effective on or before July 20, 2011 continue to be tax allocated while transactions effective on or after July 21, 2011 are taxed on 100% of the gross written premium.
+The NRRA prohibited eligibility requirements imposed by a state outside of capital and surplus requirements and the requirement that the insurer be in good standing in its home state. - 15.
+The New York State Department of Taxation and Finance issued a technical memorandum regarding changes to NY Tax Law Article 33-A. These changes were necessitated in order to conform to the requirements of the Nonadmitted and Reinsurance Reform Act (NRRA) for independently procured insurance.
+The memorandum advises that for taxable insurance contracts independently procured from an unauthorized insurer with an effective date on or before July 21, 2011, tax payers should use form CT-33-D(4/11) and for taxable insurance contracts independently procured from an unauthorized insurer with an effective date on or after July 21, 2011, taxpayers

-16. On July 22, 2011, the NYDFS issued Circular Letter No. 9(2011) regarding "home state" determination for purchasing group (PG) members.
+- should use form, CT-33-D(7/11).
+The fundamental difference in these forms is that transactions effective on or before July 20, 2011 continue to be tax allocated while transactions effective on or after July 21, 2011 are taxed on 100% of the gross written premium. - 16.
+On July 22, 2011, the NYDFS issued Circular Letter No. 9(2011) regarding "home state" determination for purchasing group (PG) members.